Which band will you take home today?

 From those 4 questions, which of the options (a, b, or c) did you select twice?
 If it was (a) drop down to Execration, for (b) head down to Obliteration, and for (c) scroll down to Reptilian.

 Excellent choice!
 Click play on the bandcamp embed above to begin today’s execration.
 Immediately, you’ll be greeted with the second track (“Ritual Hypnosis”) from their latest album, the incredible Morbid Dimensions.
 However, I strongly advise skipping back one click to the album’s first song “Cosmic Mauseoleum”; the ringing of its simple tritone-infused doom harkening back to the very origins of metal itself, through emulating genre progenitors Black Sabbath‘s eponymous introduction to the world, albeit with a modern danger-laced edge.
-In an extremely clever use of dynamics, this portending doom eventually cedes a quizzical springy-reverb entwined clean passage, instead of the barrage of filth you’d usually expect after such an introduction to a death metal album.
+In an extremely clever use of dynamics, this portending doom eventually cedes to a quizzical springy-reverb entwined clean passage, instead of the barrage of filth you’d usually expect after such an introduction to a death metal album.
 And contrary to what you’d expect, this apparent diversion actually builds the tension.
 However, the primordial soup can only coalesce for so long before life forms.
 Around 3:15 in to Morbid Dimensions, Execration skip all the mundane rudiments of your typical basal evolutionary life-forms and explode all over the landscape, running rampant as they spew riffs in all directions, oxidising anything sight and filling the air with unique organic compounds.

 In 2014, this 4-piece hailing from Oslo presented the best metal album of that year.
 Don’t believe me?
 Well, as much I despise the word “best” being used to describe art, their album Morbid Dimensions actually was the best Norwegian metal album of 2014.
 The album won what is essentially Norway’s equivalent of a Grammy, the prestigious Spellemannprisen award.
 I mean sure, the awards might not have the world-renown level of integrity the Grammys have acquired through years of awarding universally acclaimed metal acts such as Korn, Tenacious D, Slipknot, or Jethro Tull, but still, winning the award must be important to someone, right?